MAINAKSAHA07/Audio-Vibration-Rating-Explorer/README.md

 - **D3.js** for advanced data visualization
 - **WaveSurfer.js** for audio waveform display
 - **React** for the component framework
+- **PyTorch** for neural network capabilities
+- **EnCodec** for audio processing
 - **Netlify** for hosting and deployment

 ---

-**🎵 Explore the fascinating world of audio-vibration matching with this comprehensive research tool!**
+**🎵 Explore the fascinating world of audio-vibration matching with this comprehensive research tool featuring both traditional algorithms and cutting-edge neural network models!**